aristotle-tek/AI-waitlists/README.md

 # Want to add something?

 Make a pull request, or reach out by [twitter here - @andrew_nyu](https://twitter.com/andrew_nyu)

 ## Requirements

-The focus is on general-interest and
+The focus is on general-interest apps and features that are of interest to the general public or developers broadly.